African Youth Initiative Network

 Nieke is a student from the university of Ghent in Belgium.
 She is now completing her Masters degree in Special Education, Orthopedagogics.
 She joined AYINET for an internship since September 2014.
 “I like it to be part of the AYINET staff, the Ugandan people are amazing!”

-Jacob is a student from Gulu University, Ugandan from Oyam District.
+Jacob is a student from Gulu University persuing a diploma in computer sciences.
+He is from Oyam District.

-He has been part of the AYINET family since his A'level vacation.
+He has been part of the AYINET family since 2012.
 "I love this place!"